cert-manager/cert-manager/design/acme-orders-challenges-crd.md

 After this finalization has completed, the order status will be updated and the order's `status.certificate` field will be set to the encoded PEM certificate data.

+* If the order is 'invalid' (or any other failed state), the order controller will take no further action - this prevents additional ACME API calls, and allows users to debug failures easily.
+It also enables predictable retries of Orders, as a single Order resource represents a single ACME order.

+In its current implementation, it is unlikely that cert-manager will observe an Order transitioning into an 'expired' or 'revoked' state.

+This is because once an Order enters a 'valid' or 'invalid' state, its status will no longer be synced with the ACME server.
+This should not cause an issue as once a certificate is nearing expiry, we will force a new order to be created anyway.

+We may need to consider mechanisms for periodically updating the Order's state in future, but such an implementation would require special consideration to ensure we don't query the ACME API too aggressively.

 #### Challenge controller